lokeshloki55/LOKESH_K_21D047/README.md

 The Product class manages product-related operations such as creating new products, updating product information, and retrieving product details.

 ### Constructors
-Product(String seller, String name, int price, int availableQuantity, double tax): Initializes a new product with the given seller, name, price, available quantity, and tax rate.
+Product(String seller, String name, int price, int availableQuantity, double tax)<br/>
+Initializes a new product with the given seller, name, price, available quantity, and tax rate.

 ### Methods
 ### 1.connect